-Medicine is a vocational degree, which allows you to develop the practical and clinical capabilities specific to medicine, as well as the professional and personal attributes that are necessary to be a doctor...
+Medicine is a vocational degree, allowing you to develop the practical and clinical capabilities specific to medicine, as well as the professional and personal attributes necessary to become a doctor

 Jobs directly related to your degree include:

-There are over 60 specialist areas of medicine; information can be found about each one at NHS Health Careers.
+There are over 60 specialist areas of medicine; information on each can be found at NHS Health Careers.

 Jobs where your degree would be useful include: